Friday, September 16, 2016

 Gates of Paradise - Florence Baptistery

-Close up of the detailed work in one panel
+Close up of the detailed work in just one panels

 We again whipped through crowds waiting in line for the Duomo and their chance for a vertiginous climb into its dome, an offer we did not hesitate to refuse given our wobbly knees, still in a state of shock following recent expeditions.
 Our guide informed us of the Duomo’s design and building, pointing out special features and interesting stories of those times.
 It seems that our hero David was intended for the roof of the Cathedral, however technical difficulties precluded this and he was moved to stand at the front of Palazzo Vecchio, previously a Medici Palace, now a fortress of a town hall if ever there was one.